imtiyaz786/imtiyaz786/README.md

-### Hi there, friends 👋
+### Hi 👋, I'm Imtiyaz

-- 🔭 I’m currently working on .NET.
+- 🔭 A Software Engineer working on .NET
-- 🌱 I’m currently learning DevOps.
+- 🌱 A DevOps Enthusiast
-- 👯 I’m looking to collaborate on DevOps project.
+- 👯 I’m looking to collaborate on DevOps project
-- 🤔 I’m looking for help with DevOps Community.
 <!--
 **imtiyaz786/imtiyaz786** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- 🤔 In search of a remote job in DevOps
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...